 Our members have been at the forefront of these theoretical and policy-led debates.
 Now, constituted as ECR2P, we aim to develop that contribution so that those committed to R2P can better serve its purpose, which is to prevent humanity’s worst crimes and protect the world’s most vulnerable populations.

-At its core ECR2P is based on a partnership between academics at the University of Leeds and researchers and activists at The Hague Institute for Global Justice and The Budapest Centre for Atrocity Prevention.
+At its core ECR2P is based on a partnership between academics at the University of Leeds and researchers and activists at The Budapest Centre for Atrocity Prevention.
 It works closely with academic collaborators from across the continent and coordinates the European Network of R2P scholars.
 ECR2P has been influenced by, and continues to work with, the only other regionally-based Centre of its kind, the Asia-Pacific Centre for R2P at the University of Queensland.
 It also works closely with the Global Centre for R2P based in New York.
 Key members of these Centres serve on ECR2P’s Advisory Board.

 ECR2P’s founding conference took place on the University of Leeds campus in October 2016.
 Prof. Alex Bellamy of the University of Queensland formerly launched the Centre the following December.
 While ECR2P aims is to contribute to the global effort to prevent mass atrocity crimes and to protect vulnerable populations, its focus is on the policies and practices of European states and the European Union.